 Check Your Credit Score

 If you’ve recently filed for bankruptcy, chances are your score is on the low side.
-But this doesn’t mean your loan application won’t be approved.
-And it’s good to know where you stand before applying so you won’t be caught off-guard when the prospective lender pulls your credit report and score.
+But this doesn’t mean your car loan application won’t be approved.
+And it’s good to know where you stand before applying so you won’t be caught off-guard when the prospective lender pulls your credit history and score.

 You’ll have to pay a nominal fee to access your FICO score on MyFICO.com.
-But you can also view your credit score by signing up for one the credit score monitoring services.
+But you can also view your score by signing up for one the credit monitoring services.
 You may also be able to view your score on your bank’s online dashboard or credit card statement.

 Once you’ve retrieved a copy of your credit report, review the contents in their entirety.
-Pay special attention to information reported on past auto loans.
+Pay special attention to information reported on past car loans.
 If you spot errors, file disputes to have them rectified.
 (Here’s a handy guide on how to get the process started).

 It’s never a good idea to go with the first lender you find without shopping around.
 Why so?
 For starters, they may not be a legit lender.